onecx/ci-java-lib/README.md

     uses: onecx/ci-java-lib/.github/workflows/build-release.yml@v1
     secrets: inherit
 ```

+#### Maven central repository

+This is default option.
+These secrets needs to be confired:

+* `OSSRH_USERNAME` - the username for the sonatype Jira login
+* `OSSRH_PASSWORD` - the password for the sonatype Jira login
+* `OSSRH_GPG_SECRET_KEY` - gpg private key ( gpg --armor --export-secret-keys YOUR_KEY_ID )
+* `OSSRH_GPG_SECRET_KEY_PASSWORD` - gpg passphrase

+#### Github Packages

+> To use Github Packages as maven repository you need to setup an input variable `repository` to `github`.

 For a Maven-based project, you can make use of these settings by creating a distribution repository in your pom.xml file with an id of `github` that points to your GitHub Packages endpoint.

 ```xml
   <distributionManagement>